sinProject-Inc/talk/docs/10-company-information/10-portfolio.md

 ## Quality manager for mobile applications

-Reviewed iOS apps created with Swift and Android apps created with Kotlin from design, UI, and code perspectives, ensuring quality.
+We reviewed iOS apps created with Swift and Android apps created with Kotlin from design, UI, and code perspectives, ensuring quality.

 <div class="labels">
 	<span class="label">Swift</span>